Many website owners today see sudden rises in traffic and rankings, and begin to feel giddy and excited.

 Target the proper keywords that relate back to your target demographics search intent.
 This will be the foundation behind your core content strategy.

-If you need any help determining the search intent of the users coming to your site – give us a call today.
+If you need any help determining the search intent of the users coming to your site, or anything to do with SEO – give us a call today.
 Top Shelf Media is a professional digital marketing agency that specializes in white hat search engine optimization.
 We will properly gauge your user’s search intent and land you the traffic that is right for your site.